 Amelita Ward, who plays Bonnie, has a nice goofy sense of comic timing.
 She would go on to play a different character in the next Falcon film, THE FALCON AND THE CO-EDS (1943).
 Ward was married to actor Leo Gorcey, who appeared in the Dead End Kids and Bowery Boys films.

 Jean Brooks was the first wife of director Richard Brooks.
-She appeared in half a dozen FALCON films, playing a different character in each one!
-(Actress Rita Corday also managed to play six different characters in the series, but she happened to skip this film.)
+She appeared in five FALCON films, playing a different character in each one!
+(Actress Rita Corday also managed to play five different characters in the series, but she happened to skip this film.)
 Brooks was just 47 when she passed away in 1963.